 The CIDPCC was established in 2012, by a resolution of the General Assembly of the IDPCC dated 23 March 2012.
 It is a research unit housed by the University of Lisbon’s Faculty of Law and managed by the Institute of Criminal Law and Criminal Sciences.
-The Centre is composed of eleven integrated researchers and thirty-two non-integrated researchers, of whom eleven have a PhD, sixteen have a Masters and five are enrolled in Masters or PhD programmes.
-The researchers are from a variety of scientific areas, such as Law, Medicine, Political Science, Psychology and Mathematics, which reflects the interdisciplinary nature of the Centre’s project.
+The Centre is composed of integrated and non-integrated researchers from a variety of scientific areas, such as Law, Medicine, Political Science, Psychology and Mathematics, reflecting the interdisciplinary nature of the Centre’s project.

 The Centre was set up in order to carry forward a project which had already begun involving dialogue and relations between legal science in the field of criminal law and other areas of knowledge and science, with a view to working critically on the knowledge in those areas which is relevant for an understanding of current problems in criminal law.
 Consequently, consideration will be given to knowledge which raises new issues regarding criminal liability and criminal policy, such as neuroscience, psychology, mathematics, the theory of society, the theory of language and the theory of action.

 The CIDPCC’s activity is guided by the following principles: independence, autonomy and objectivity of the scientific research in relation to political, economic and other social powers, and responsibility of the researchers regarding their work methods and the consequences of their research.